SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/message-center.md

 To reply to a message, you must either:

-* click the Ticket Id and use the SuperOffice Customer Center
+* Click the ticket ID and use the SuperOffice Customer Center.
-* reply to the message sent to your email inbox using your preferred email client.
+* Reply to the message sent to your email inbox using your preferred email client.

 > [!NOTE]
 > The messaging center will in the near future support replying to a messages.